 This guide explains how academies are paid and how to change bank details.

-Education Funding Agency (EFA) is responsible for paying academies in accordance with the terms set out in the academy’s funding agreement.
-The General Annual Grant (GAG) is the name for an academy’s main revenue funding.
+Education and Skills Funding Agency (ESFA) is responsible for paying academies in accordance with the terms set out in the academy’s funding agreement.
+The general annual grant (GAG) is the name for an academy’s main revenue funding.
 We issue a monthly remittance note for each payment.

 Remittance advice note

 We’ve produced a brief guide to help academies understand their remittance advice note.

 Pre-16 and 16 to 19 revenue funding

 We fund academies on an academic rather than financial year basis.
 We send the monthly GAG payments via BACS to arrive in the academy’s nominated bank account on the first working day of each month.
 We distribute GAG funding in equal instalments throughout the year.
 This ensures consistency across all state-funded schools.
 The first payment for the 2018 to 2019 academic year is in September 2018.

 Our guidance on academies revenue funding allocations provides information on how we calculate an academy’s allocation.

 We’ve uploaded academy payment schedules for 2018 to 2019 to Information Exchange.
 They’re saved in the Document Exchange ‘revenue funding’ folder under the 2018 to 2019 academic year.
 Academies can access Document Exchange by logging into Information Exchange, and choosing the Document Exchange tab at the top of the page.

 Academy payments schedule for main revenue funding streams 2018 to 2019